wp-plugins/headmeta/readme.txt

 == Installation ==

-1. Upload `headmeta` folder and its comments to your wp-contents/plugins directory.
+1. Upload the `headmeta` folder and its contents to your `wp-contents/plugins` directory.
 2. Activate in the `Plugins` menu.
 3. Add Custom Fields to your posts.

 To use this plugin, you add key/value pairs in the Custom Fields section when you create or edit a post or page.
 If you enter `description` or `keywords` as the name of the key, HeadMeta will automatically generate an appropriate `<meta>` "description" or "keywords" tag in the head of your HTML.

-If you need to create arbitrary `<link>` or `<meta>` tags, you can use "head_link" and "head_meta" as the key.
+If you need to create arbitrary `<link>` or `<meta>` tags, you can use "head\_link" and "head\_meta" as the key.
 Whatever you enter as the value for that custom field will be plugged into the generated `<link>` or `<meta>` tag.
 For example, if you added the following keys and values: